0x416c616e/0x416c616e.github.io/_posts/2019-01-15-day-17-more-python.md

 That all being said, I encountered some issues with being able to install the correct version of Java to run my Java 8 JAR file.
 Just like how there's a difference between PHP 5.6 and PHP 7.X, and there's a difference between Python 2.7 and Python 3.X, there is also a difference in compatibility between Java 8 and Java 11.
 My projects are made with JavaFX, which comes with Java 8 by default, but it got removed in Java 11 for some reason.
 Not really sure why.
 So I can either figure out how to set up JavaFX externally, or just use Java 8.

 But as it turns out, installing Java 8 in Ubuntu is a little tricky.
 I will look into it later, but not now.

+## Branching

+I still don't feel extremely comfortable with branching and merging, even though I've watched some videos on the subject.
+I taught myself git basics, and also used online self-directed/self-paced resources for learning Jekyll/GitHub Pages/git/GitHub itself.
+But for right now, I put everything on the master branch, which I know is bad.
+I will need to make better use of branching and merging in the future, which is what I am trying to do more of. my [gitUdemyLearning](https://github.com/0x416c616e/gitUdemyLearning) repository is where I test new git commands before using them in my "real" repos, and I write the commands and what they do in the README.md file.
+This is kind of like the Feynman Technique.
+Learn by doing and learn by teaching.
+If you can't explain it well to someone else, you probably don't understand it as well as you think you do.
+Writing these entries has been helpful in that regard, even if only a small number of people read them.

+## Jargon and readability

+So far, at least one person has told me that my writing contains too many technical terms and acronyms.
+I am not 100% sure who I am writing for, which I guess is bad.
+Am I expecting tech-savvy people to read this?
+Well I know at least one not-so-tech-savvy person reads this, so I will make a better effort to make it easier to understand.

+But there's a fine line between being easy to understand and being condescending.
+If I explain too many things about programming or computer science, and it turns out the person I'm explaining it to already knows the subject, they might think that I don't think too highly of their intelligence.
+So I generally try to give people the benefit of the doubt and realize that if someone is reading a programming-related blog, they at least know some basic concepts related to programming.

+Come to think of it, I haven't put that much thought into documentation yet.
+I've done some code comments here and there, but never any proper documentation, like a wiki or something.
+Sure, I write the occasional blurb in a git repo readme, but that's not very fully-fledged.
+Reading about documentation is something I should do more of.
+After all, if you expect anyone to actually use your software, you have to help people understand what it is, how it works, and how to use it.
+Documentation fills that role.
+But the same issues comes up -- explain too much and people are bored with how you're taking too much time to explain basic concepts they already know and don't want to waste time on.
+Explain too little and people will be lost and frustrated.
+It can be hard to get the right balance.